40net-cloud/fortinet-gcp-solutions/FortiGate/architectures/100-single-vm/deploy-gcloud.md

   --ip-protocol=TCP \
   --ports=ALL
 ```

+### SDN Connector account
+If you plan to use dynamic address objects with SDN Connector please read also [this article](../../docs/sdn_privileges.md)

 ## How to find the image
 You can either deploy one of the official images published by Fortinet or create your own image with disk image downloaded from [support.fortinet.com](https://support.fortinet.com).
 We recommend you use official images unless you need to deploy a custom image.